Townsend-Lab-Yale/P0PCorNS/README.md

 ### mode
 - **Gene&Stage mode**

-**Gene&Stage** mode will use the stage information and foldchange information of genes to generate the bayesian network.
+**Gene&Stage** mode will use the stage information and foldchange information of genes to generate the Bayesian network.
 - **Gene_only mode**

-**Gene_only** mode will only use the foldchange information of genes to generate the bayesian network.
+**Gene_only** mode will only use the foldchange information of genes to generate the Bayesian network.

 That is, for the **Gene_only** mode, P0PCorNS will only use the gene columns as the input, like the following:
 ```